StaffanBetner/StaffanBetner.github.io/_posts/2019-2-20-Simultaneous-GAM-Intervals.md

 And then for each smooth of interest:

 4. Set irrelevant columns in $X_p$ to 0, e.g. the intercept and other terms.
 If you want simultaneousness over several terms at the same time, you should put the uninteresting ones to 0.
-In some cases you want to include the intercept, which is typically a good idea if the estimated smooth is linear, or close to linear, or if you want the simultaneous confidence interval for $E[Y|X]$.
+In some cases you want to include the intercept, which is typically a good idea if the estimated smooth is linear, or close to linear, or if you want the simultaneous confidence interval for $E{[}Y|X{]}$.

    ```{r}
    # Example with just one smooth, where we set the intercept in the model matrix to 0